• Art magazine

 Image source: FABER1893, CC BY-SA 4.0, via Wikimedia Commons

-Andy Warhol defined pop art artists as such who created pictures of modern objects such as comics, picnic tables, men's pants, stars, shower curtains, refrigerators and cola bottles, which everyone could see on the Broadway at a moment.
-The use of brands and commercial symbols is an important aspect of pop art, which underlines the idea that art can be inspired from everything, not only from history, mythology or morality.
+Andy Warhol defined Pop artists as those who created images of modern objects such as comic books, picnic tables, men's trousers, celebrities, shower curtains, refrigerators, and Coke bottles that anyone on Broadway could recognize in an instant.
+The use of brands and commercial symbols is an important aspect of Pop art.
+This aspect emphasizes the idea that art can be inspired by anything, not just history, mythology, or morality.

 Bright colors , especially the primary colors red, blue and yellow, are a common feature of pop art.
 These colors often resemble the typical color palette of comic strips and should not show the emotional world or that of the artist, but rather the dynamic popular culture against mirrors .